JeffersonLab/solid_release/howto.md

 # load container
 --------------------
-The example below is on jlab ifarm, farm, or any jlab internal machine with nfs access to /group/apps
+The example below is on jlab ifarm, farm, or any jlab internal machine with direct access like nfs to /group/solid/apps/ To access any jlab internal machine or ifarm with graphic access by vnc, see https://hallaweb.jlab.org/wiki/index.php/Ifarm_graphic_mode)

-On your local machine, you can dowload them by "scp your_jlab_username@ftp.jlab.org:/group/solid/apps/[singularity_container_filename] ./"

 * ssh -XY ifarm
 (singularity will load your shell env,so clean them up to avoid conflict.
 For example, "mv .cshrc cshrc", "mv .login login", "mv .bashrc basrc"  temporally.)